 This course is the entry-level program in both the AMGA Alpine and Ski Disciplines and will open doors for future guides.
-The five day course will run from August 12-16, 2019 in Washington state, taught by Instructor Team members Forest McBrian and Erica Engle (American Mountain Guides/IFMGA Guides).
-The application opens April 10th, deadline is May 5th, 2019.
+The five day course will run from June 28-July 1, 2020 in Washington state, taught by Instructor Team members Forest McBrian and Erica Engle (American Mountain Guides/IFMGA Guides). *course dates are still being confirmed due to COVID 19

 This course is for anyone who does not fall into a dominant group at the AMGA.
 Historically women, people of color, LGBTQ2IA+, and people with various underrepresented identities have faced barriers to entering careers as guides and instructors.
 We would like to support underrepresented communities to pursue guide training and education at the AMGA.
 The following are required in order to apply for the course:

 For more information on the Alpine Skills Course, click here.

 The scholarship amount covers $1000 of your course tuition and does not help with travel, food, lodging, etc.